BV-BRC-dependencies/zou-plasmid-prediction/README.md

 This model is used to predict a sequence origin (plasmid or chromosome) based on the kmer frequency.
 Typically, we used a 5000 bp sequence and calculate its 6mer frequency, which produces 2080 kmer features.
 The frequency matrix is fed into the model to predict the sequence origin.

 ## Prerequisites
-The model requires the installation of Python 3.8, tensorflow 2.0, and the KMC 3.1.1 tool.
-KMC3 can be installed based on manual [KMC3](http://sun.aei.polsl.pl/REFRESH/index.php?page=projects&project=kmc&subpage=download)
+The model requires the installation of Python 3.8, tensorflow 2.0, pandas 0.24.2, NumPy 1.16.0, and the KMC 3.1.1 tool.
+KMC3 can be installed based on manual [KMC3](http://sun.aei.polsl.pl/REFRESH/index.php?page=projects&project=kmc&subpage=download).
+The model could be run on a laptop with 2G gpu, and a tensorflow 2.0 or above should be installed with gpu.

 ## Installation
 ```